 ARTICLE VI CLUB EXPENDITURES

 Sec.
-1. No individual or recurring expense totaling greater than $1,000.00 shall be authorized by the
+1. No individual or recurring expense totaling greater than $1,000.00 shall be authorized by the President without the prior approval of a majority of the Board.

 Sec.
-2. President, Executive Vice-President, and Treasurer shall be authorized to sign Club business
+2. President, Executive Vice-President, and Treasurer shall be authorized to sign Club business checks.

 Sec.
-3. All Club business checks must be endorsed by two authorized signers; for any electronic funds
+3. All Club business checks must be endorsed by two authorized signers; No individual shall be authorized to endorse checks alone.

 ARTICLE VII COMMITTEES